pirey/seabird/README.md

 - the 18½:1 ratio ensures a 10% value background for the dark theme: a "soft black" good for long-term readability
 - the 1⅕:1 ratio provides background highlights that stand out clearly from the regular background
-- the 3:1 ratio ensures that subdued text on highlighted background is ISO-compliant
+- the 3:1 ratio ensures that subdued text on highlighted background is ISO "standard" readable
-- the 4½:1 ratio ensures that regular text on regular background is AA W3C-compliant
+- the 4½:1 ratio ensures that regular text on regular background is W3C "AA accessible" readable

 The resulting colours: